mui/material-ui/docs/pages/api/button-base.md

 The `ref` is forwarded to the root element.

-Any other properties supplied will be provided to the root element (native element).
+Any other props supplied will be provided to the root element (native element).

 ## CSS